AIWebSystems/Email-Templates/README.md

-templates.zip
+Email Templates
 =============

-A templates archive for the Newsletters module.
+A public collection email templates for the Newsletters module.